HansujaB/it-role-predictor/README.md

 # 🧠 IT Role Predictor

 This is a Streamlit web application that predicts the most suitable IT role for a user based on their skill levels across various technical and soft skills.
-The prediction is powered by a trained Machine Learning model.
+The prediction is powered by a trained random Forest model.

 ## 🚀 Features